 It must be stated that the modern IRS is a much friendlier agency than it once was, and the types of stories presented here happen very rarely today.
 Nevertheless, the past experiences of some taxpayers when dealing with the IRS could be described as nothing less than painful...

 A man and his family inherited an estate from the man's father when he passed away.
-The estate was valued at $7.7 million, and they had to pay taxes on it.
+The estate was valued at $7.7 million and they had to pay taxes on it.
 However, the real estate prices took a dive and they were only able to get less than half of the original value from the estate.
-However, they still had to pay the taxes on the full value, to both the federal government and the state.
-After taxes they only had a few thousand dollars left.
+They still had to pay the taxes on the full value, to both the federal government and the state.
+After taxes, they only had a few thousand dollars left.

 In the 1980’s, one teenager was preparing his tax return.
 He came across a negative number that he had to put in, and there was nothing in the instructions about dealing with negative numbers so he just left it the way it was.
 His tax return amounted to roughly $30.
-The IRS didn’t accept his return because according to them he was supposed to put “0” anywhere there was a negative number, even though there was nothing written in the instructions.
+The IRS did not accept his return because according to them he was supposed to put “0” anywhere there was a negative number, even though the instructions did not include information about it.
 The IRS showed the instructions for the next year’s tax return which did specify that rule.
 After many years of writing back and fourth, the taxpayer finally went to the local IRS and proved to the IRS agent that he was right.
 He finally got his refund years later after many hours wasted on explaining his situation to the IRS.

-Many US expatriates complain that the IRS tax forms do not have an option to put in a foreign address.
+Years ago, many U.S. expatriates complained that the IRS tax forms did not have an option to put in a foreign address.
 However, they are still required to pay taxes on their income.
-Many are forced to use the long forms and are unable to file their taxes electronically.
+Many were unable to file their taxes electronically.
 Thankfully this is now resolved and taxpayers can enter their foreign address and can easily efile their returns!

 Learn more about reporting foreign earned income for U.S. expatriates.